wvwwvwwv/scalable-concurrent-containers/README.md

 ## HashMap

-[HashMap](#HashMap) is a concurrent hash map that is targeted at highly concurrent write-heavy workloads.
-[HashMap](#HashMap) is basically an array of entry buckets where each bucket is protected by a special read-write lock providing both blocking and asynchronous methods.
-The bucket array is fully managed by [EBR](#EBR) enabling lock-free access to it and non-blocking array resizing.
+[HashMap](#HashMap) is a concurrent hash map, optimized for highly parallel write-heavy workloads.
+[HashMap](#HashMap) is structured as a lock-free stack of fixed-size entry bucket arrays.
+Each bucket is protected by a special read-write lock which provides both blocking and asynchronous methods.
+The entry bucket array is managed by [EBR](#EBR), thus enabling lock-free access to it and non-blocking container resizing.

 ### Locking behavior